onozaty/csvt/README.md

 ## Install

+csvt is implemented in golang and runs on all major platforms such as Windows, Mac OS, and Linux.
-You can download the binary from the following.
+You can download the binaries for each OS from the links below.

 * https://github.com/onozaty/csvt/releases/latest